AAber/MultiEnvNginxReact/README.md

 The NGINX server dynamically provides environment information to the React application via the `/api/environment` endpoint.
 The NGINX configuration reads the `$ENVIRONMENT` variable from the operating system and includes it in the response header when accessing the endpoint.

-To customize the environment configuration, modify the NGINX configuration in the `nginx.conf` file according to your requirements.